CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- How it Works -->
 ## How It Works

-Unless you're down with PS, understanding the script might be a challenge, so I've added comment throughout the file, and broken it down here for you.
-Here's what it does...
+Unless you're overally familiar with Powershell, understanding the script itself may pose a small challenge.
+To that end, I've added comments throughout the file, which correlateto this list.

+Here's what it does, step-by-step.

+1 - Checks your PowerShell version (>7.0 required)
-1 - Declare the file path variable

-2 - Make a Backup of current config.vdf
+2 - Declares the file path to your Steam install directory (default location) 3 - Makes a Backup of config.vdf > config.vdf.BACKUP.1 > config.vdf.BACKUP.2, etc

-3 - Read the file contents into a string (see below as to why, Regex fail)
+4 - Read the file contents to string

-4 - Split the file contents into an array of lines
+5 - Splits the contents into an array

-5 - Create a new array to store the updated file lines
+6 - Creates a new array to store the updated lines

-6 - Create a variable to store the number of strings deleted

-7 - Iterate over the file lines and remove the strings
+7 - Creates a variable to store the number of strings deleted 8 - Iterates through the lines to remove the binds

-8 - Increment the number of strings deleted if different from original

-9 - Add the updated file line to the new array
+9 - Increments the 'number of strings deleted' variable, if different to original 10 - Adds the updated lines to the new array

-10 - Join the updated file lines back into a string
+11 - Joins them back into a string

-11 - Save the updated file contents to the output file

-12 - Output the number of strings deleted to the console
+12 - Saves the updated file content to the output file (config.vdf) 13 - Outputs (to the console) the number of binds that have been deleted (verification)

-Granted it's a bit of a faff.
-I wanted to do it with non-greedy RegEx but it didn't cut it because of the lack of spacing around the "guide:b4," string.
+I initally wanted to do this with RegEx (non-greedy), but it didn't cut it because of the lack of spacing around the "guide:b4," string.
 It's taken me all day to get here and so I look at it that as my first public PS script, I'm pretty darn proud of it!

 I'd be happy to learn a different way, how would you have done it?